-He is on the scientific editorial board for the Journal of Functional Neurology, Rehabilitation and Ergonomics and Alternative Medicine Therapies in Health and Medicine.
-He is also a requested scientific reviewer for several scientific journals, including the British Journal of Medicine and Medical Research and Journal of Clinical and Cellular Immunology.
+He is on the scientific editorial board for the Journal of Functional Neurology, Rehabilitation and Ergonomics and Alternative Medicine Therapiesin Health and Medicine.
+He is also a requested scientific reviewer for several scientific journals.

-In addition to his work in functional neurology, Dr. Kharrazian has written numerous papers, manuals, and clinical educational material for blood chemistry analysis, hormone and endocrine analysis, complex immunology testing, gastrointestinal management, and various topics in functional medicine.
-Due to growing demand for his medical educational programs, Dr. Kharrazian has trained a team of doctors to teach his practice models throughout the United States.
-Dr. Kharrazian’s approach and clinical model are taught at more than 200 locations annually.
+As a medical educator, Dr. Kharrazian has developed many post-graduate courses in blood chemistry analysis, hormone and endocrine management, complex immunology testing, gastrointestinal management, and various topics in functional medicine.
+Due to growing demand for his medical educational programs, Dr. Kharrazian has trained a team of educators to teach his clinical models in managing chronic disease throughout the United States.
+Dr. Kharrazian’s clinical approaches are taught at more than 200 locations annually.

-He is also the author of Why Isn’t My Brain Working? a well-reviewed and exhaustively referenced book that illustrates Dr. Kharrazian’s model for supporting the brain.
+Dr. Kharrazian is the author of the best-selling book, Why Isn’t My Brain Working? a well-reviewed and an exhaustively referenced book that illustrates Dr. Kharrazian’s model for supporting the brain.
 Based on the inability to meet the overwhelming demands for patient appointment requests, Dr. Kharrazian created an online course called, Save Your Brain: The Six Week Brain Rescue Plan, to provide a resource for many patients that needed guidance in finding ways to support their brain.

-Dr. Kharrazian has been a consultant to the nutrition industry and has formulated more 100 products that are used by health care professionals.
-He also serves as a consultant to Cyrex Laboratory, where he provides expert clinical opinion in the development of complex immunology profiles.
+Dr. Kharrazian has been a consultant to the nutrition industry and has formulated more than one-hundred products that are used by thousands of healthcare professionals.
+He also serves as a consultant to immunological laboratories, providing expert clinical opinions in the development of complex immunology profiles.

-Dr. Kharrazian has a private practice for patients from all over the world seeking non-pharmaceutical alternatives to manage chronic conditions through diet, nutrition, neurological rehabilitative exercises, and lifestyle applications.
+Dr. Kharrazian has a private practice for patients from all over the world seeking non-pharmaceutical alternatives to manage chronic conditions.
+He practices using diet, nutrition, neurological rehabilitative exercises, and lifestyle applications.
 His practice has a two-year waiting list and is limited to patients suffering from chronic conditions.
 Most of Dr. Kharrazian’s patients are referred from doctors seeking his expert opinion in both differential diagnosis and clinical management strategies for complex cases.